daybugging/stefanzweifel.io/portfolio.md

 permalink: /portfolio/
 ---

 What you see here is my work outside of my day to day job.
-Due to NDAs I can't show you work I've done for clients.
+I only list "bigger" projects in this list, but I regularly publish scripts, snippets or packages in my [Github Profile](//github.com/stefanzweifel).

 <ul class="portfolio--grid">
     {% for post in site.portfolio %}